w3c/wai-easy-checks/content/captions.md

 ## Who depends on Captions?

-People who are Deaf, hard-of-hearing, or otherwise have difficulty hearing, or cannot hear, the sound depend on captions to provide audio content.
+* People who are Deaf, hard-of-hearing, or otherwise have difficulty hearing, or cannot hear, the sound depend on captions to provide audio content

-Some people who process written information better than audio information also use captions.
-Some people also like to use captions to be sure they're not missing the dialogue due to a speaker's accent or quiet or fast speech, or loud background sounds.
+* Some people who process written information better than audio information
+* Some people also like to use captions to be sure they're not missing the dialogue due to a speaker's accent or quiet or fast speech, or loud background sounds

-People in noisy environments or who have to keep noise levels down can also benefit.
+* People in noisy environments or who have to keep noise levels down

-Captions also benefit people watching videos in their non-native language and for people learning a new language.
+* People watching videos in their non-native language or learning a new language

 ## Checking Captions